ornl-epics/pvws/README.md

 Place `pvws.war` in `$CATALINA_HOME/webapps`.
-You can check the tomcat log for the effective values since they will be logged when the context starts up.
+You can check the tomcat log for the effective values of various configuration settings since they will be logged when the context starts up.

 When enabling write access, actual write access is still controlled on a per-PV basis by Channel Access or PV Access security, but note that the user and host seen by the CA resp.
 PVA server is tomcat and not the web client end user.
+This makes it impossible to control write access based on the actual end user via CA or PVA security.
 If you decide to allow write access, you should consider placing the web socket and any applications that utilize it (Display Builder Web Runtime, ...) behind an authentication layer (Web Proxy, ...) which will limit access